AnujaLd/InsureZenv2/REPORT.md

 ### What I Didn't Build (And Why)

 **Docker / docker-compose** — The Tier 1 bonus says to containerise the app.
 I set up the code to work with Docker, but I didn't include a full docker-compose.yml in this version.
 The connection string is in `appsettings.Development.json` and could easily be moved to environment variables for container deployment.

-**Real insurer API integration** — The problem explicitly says a stub is fine, so `forward-to-insurer` just updates the status and writes an audit log.
-If this were a real project, I'd add a background job or message queue to handle the actual HTTP call asynchronously.

 ---